 All receivables are recognised at original invoice amounts.
-Trade receivables have repayment terms between 30 and 90 days.
-Ability to collect trade receivables is assessed on an ongoing basis.
+Trade receivables generally have repayment terms between 30 and 90 days.
+The ability to collect trade receivables is assessed on an ongoing basis.
 Debts which are known to be uncollectable are written off.
-An allowance is made for doubtful debts where there is objective evidence that the Consolidated Entity will not be able to collect all amounts due according to the original terms.
-Objective evidence of impairment includes financial difficulties of the debtor, default payments or debts more than 120 days overdue.
+An allowance is made for doubtful debts where there is objective evidence that the consolidated entity will not be able to collect all amounts due according to the original terms.
+Amounts due for more than 120 days are reviewed for collectability.
 On confirmation that the trade receivable will not be collectable the gross carrying value of the asset is written off against the associated provision.

-From time to time, the Consolidated Entity elects to renegotiate the terms of trade receivables due from customers with which it has previously had a good trading history.
-Such renegotiations will lead to changes in the timing of payments rather than changes to the amounts owed and are not, in the view of the directors, sufficient to require the de-recognition of the original instrument.
+From time to time, the consolidated entity elects to renegotiate the terms of trade receivables due from customers with which it has previously had a good trading history.
+Such renegotiations will lead to changes in the timing of payments rather than changes to the amounts owed and are not, in the view of the directors, sufficient to require the derecognition of the original transaction.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2016
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2017